jaganmn/flint/README.md

 a C library for number theory.
-FLINT implements arithmetic in rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of rounding errors.
+FLINT implements arithmetic in rings, including midpoint-radius interval arithmetic, also known as ball arithmetic, in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of rounding and other errors.
 Notably, FLINT provides ball arithmetic implementations of many special mathematical functions not previously supported by R or any R package available on CRAN (or, where supported, not defined to arbitrary precision, over the complex numbers, or beyond the radius of convergence of a power series representation).